 The Post-Graduate Paralegal Certificate Program is a concentrated academic program designed for students who wish to become paralegals, and MUST possess a bachelor or requisite associate degree.
 This certificate prepares graduates to meet all Paralegal Program goals, outcomes and objectives.

 Paralegal courses are offered so students can complete the certificate program in as little as 18 months or longer at the students’ option.
 The Paralegal Program Director or College Counselors/Advisers are available to assist students to plan their courses.
 Also, this certificate is great preparation for law school.

-Note: Students must take at least ten (10) semester credits of legal specialty courses through traditional classroom instruction under American Bar Association Guidelines.
+Note: Students must take at least nine (9) semester credits of legal specialty courses through traditional live classroom instruction under American Bar Association Guidelines.
 Also, paralegals and graduates do not practice law or give legal advice unless permitted by law.

 Paralegal Certificate Curriculum (30 credits)

 Click on the course title to get the description and outline:

 - PA 1102: Introduction to the Law and Contracts: 4cr

 - PA 1103: UCC and Business Organizations: 4cr